CASCADE

 Background to the project

 Ageing is one of the major societal challenges identified both by the cooperation programme & Europe 2020.
 According to Francesca Colombo, OECD “Health systems across the OECD are still too hospital focused & struggle to innovate approaches to care for an ageing population.
 There is certainly still a gap between the needs of the elderly & the way care services are organised & produced.
-Making the needs of old people central to the development of services & products will help.
+Making the needs of older people central to the development of services & products will help.
 There is a need to encourage innovation as a way to improve productivity in caring”.
-CASCADE is an original approach that seeks to meet 3 of the OECD’s long term care priorities ensuring fiscal & financial sustainability, enhancing standards of quality of long term care services & care coordination between health & long term care.
+CASCADE was an original approach that sought to meet 3 of the OECD’s long term care priorities ensuring fiscal & financial sustainability, enhancing standards of quality of long term care services & care coordination between health & long term care.

-At present old people spend unnecessary time blocking hospital beds as there are no suitable facilities for them pre or post a medical operation that provides more care than what they would receive in their home context (this may be residential care or their own home) but less care than a hospital bed.
+At present older people spend unnecessary time blocking hospital beds as there are no suitable facilities for them pre or post a medical operation that provides more care than what they would receive in their home context (this may be residential care or their own home) but less care than a hospital bed.
 Hospital beds are very expensive for the state to pay for (approx €4K/bed/week).

 The challenge is to provide care for elderly patients with unmet needs to maximise their independence and respond to their different needs at different points in time.
 It must integrate them more closely with their communities in a manner that can be applied in different geographic & social settings with the emphasis on people living with dementia staying in their own homes for as long as possible in a safe and supported way.

-The project will deliver:
+The project delivered:

 • A cross border centre of elderly/dementia care excellence through telemedicine to promote virtual consultation/learning/research/innovation 50 new beds across two countries for the elderly and people living with dementia